Impact of positrons on electrical conductivity of hot and dense astrophysical plasma: Numerical results

 Positrons are seen to make a significant contribution to the conductivity in the low-density regime $\rho \le 10^{8}\,\mathrm{g\,cm^{-3}}$ for $T = 1$ MeV, and across nearly the entire outer crust ($\rho \le 10^{11}\,\mathrm{g\,cm^{-3}}$) for $T = 10$ MeV.
-In this regime, the behavior of the conductivity reverses: at fixed temperature, it decreases with density, following the power law $\sigma \propto \tau \propto \rho^{-1}$.
-This occurs because the total number of electron–positron pairs, $\bar{n}$, is determined by temperature alone and is independent of the matter density.
+In this regime, the behavior of the conductivity reverses: At fixed temperature, it decreases with density, following the power law $\sigma \propto \tau \propto \rho^{-1}$.
+This occurs because in this regime, the total number of electron–positron pairs, $\bar{n}$, is determined by temperature alone and is independent of the matter density.

 The two conductivity branches representing the degenerate and nondegenerate regimes merge smoothly at a minimum located at their intersection.
-This transition point corresponds approximately to the temperature $T \simeq T_F/3$, where the two characteristic energy scales become comparable.
+This transition point corresponds approximately to the temperature $T \simeq T^*$, where the two characteristic energy scales become comparable.

 Let us now turn to the temperature dependence of the conductivity (see Fig.~\ref{fig:sigma_temp}).
 The low-temperature branches again reproduce the results of Ref.~\cite{Harutyunyan2016}, decreasing slowly with temperature due to the similar behavior of $\tau_F$, which is governed by ion–ion correlations.
-In Ref.~\cite{Harutyunyan2016}, the conductivity was found to reach a minimum at the transition point $T \simeq T_F/3$, resulting from the reversed temperature dependence of the relaxation time in the nondegenerate regime.
+In Ref.~\cite{Harutyunyan2016}, the conductivity was found to reach a minimum at the transition point $T \simeq T^*$, resulting from the reversed temperature dependence of the relaxation time in the nondegenerate regime.

-As seen from Fig.~\ref{fig:sigma_temp}, the position of the minimum around $T\simeq T_F/3$ remains unchanged also when positrons are present.
+As seen from Fig.~\ref{fig:sigma_temp}, the position of the minimum around $T\simeq T^*$ also remains unchanged when positrons are present.
 However, the slope of the curves above the transition point rises abruptly, which is the consequence of the fast opening of the phase space for the pair creation with increasing temperature, as seen also from the phase diagram in Fig.~\ref{fig:PhaseDiagram}.
-In contrast to the previous scaling $\sigma\propto T^{0.8}$ in the nondegenerate regime, we find here $\sigma\propto T^4$.
+In contrast to the previous scaling $\sigma\propto T^{0.8}$ in the nondegenerate regime, here we find $\sigma\propto T^4$.
 To give a quantitative example, we compare the results with and without positrons at the lowest density considered here, $\rho = 10^{6}\,\mathrm{g\,cm^{-3}}$.
-The inclusion of positrons increases the conductivity rougly by two orders of magnitude at $T = 1$ MeV and by six orders of magnitude at $T = 10$ MeV.
+The inclusion of positrons increases the conductivity roughly by 2 orders of magnitude at $T = 1$ MeV and by 6 orders of magnitude at $T = 10$ MeV.